Mental Health EHR Software > Do Your Research! (Part 1)

 Behavioral Health is Unique – Mental Health EHR Software Should Be Too

-All EHRs are not created equal – and this is especially true of mental health EHR software.
-Unfortunately, behavioral health seems to be the red-headed stepchild of the EHR software world.
-With the advent of Meaningful Use, a lot of mental health EHRs were slapped together in the past decade, to try and capture the federal incentive funds.
+All EHRs are not equal.
+This is especially true of mental health EHR software.
+With the advent of Meaningful Use, many mental health EHRs have been slapped together in the past decade to try to capture federal incentive funds.

-Sadly, many of these systems don’t support the daily reality of the clinicians using them: they’re cumbersome at best; and behavioral health functionality is often an afterthought, if considered at all.
+Many of these systems don’t support the daily reality of the clinicians using them.
+They’re cumbersome, and behavioral health functionality is often an afterthought, if considered.

 How can you be a smart shopper?
-How can you filter through the plethora of programs available and find those that might truly serve your agency?
-Here are the mental health EHR software items that matter most to our clients – and leads:
+How can you filter through the programs available and find those that might truly serve your agency?
+Here are the mental health EHR software items that matter most to our clients and leads.

 Mental Health EHR Software Checklist